The Project Finance Law Review: Completion Guarantees

 Owing to the number of rights, credits, contracts and other assets involved in a project to be financed through project financing, the number of guarantees to be created and perfected is usually significant compared with the guarantees created in another financial transactions.

-In part, this is because in civil law countries there is no catch-all assets' security interest that may play that role.
+In part, this is because in civil law countries there is no catch-all assets security interest that may play that role.
 In Argentina, the existence of the trust as security is a partial response to that need.
 In fact, the trust as security under Argentine law is usually coupled with other security interests created over any given collateral.
-The importance of this type of security interest comes from the need to secure to the lenders the efficient exercise of their step-in rights, which implies the need to organise the above-mentioned constellation of security interests over so many different types of collateral in a manner that may allow a complete one-shot seizure of the project in case such guarantees are to be foreclosed.
-In other words, to permit that the exercise of the lenders' step-in right may include at least as many as possible assets belonging to the project to maintain it as operative and capable to service the debt.
+The importance of this type of security interest comes from the need to secure for the lenders the efficient exercise of their step-in rights, which implies the need to organise the above-mentioned constellation of security interests over so many different types of collateral in a manner that may allow a complete one-shot seizure of the project in cases where such guarantees are to be foreclosed: in other words, to permit that the exercise of the lenders' step-in right may include at least as many assets as possible belonging to the project to maintain it as operative and capable of servicing the debt.

 Having said all of the above, it should be fair to wonder whether, under the laws of Argentina, the menu of security interests is enough to create a trustworthy package of completion guarantees.
 We may conclude that the response is affirmative, and that a long and repeated use of such guarantees by local practitioners keeps them with a consistently favourable view in this respect, despite their preferences.

 1 Roberto A Fortunati is a partner and Daniel A Levi is a partner at Beccar Varela.

 2 John Dewar (ed.), International Project Finance: Law and Practice, 2nd edn, Oxford: Oxford University Press, 2015.